jaredjxyz/mutexed/README.md

 `cd` into the root folder of this repo.
 You can build and install with `mkdir build && cd build && cmake .. && sudo make install`.

+## Running tests

+The CMake build optionally compiles a small test suite.
+CMake will search for an installed copy of Google Test.
+If it is not found, the build system uses `FetchContent` to automatically download Google Test.
+Systems without internet access should install `libgtest-dev` or provide `GTest_ROOT` so CMake can find the library.
+Tests can also be disabled entirely with `-DBUILD_TESTS=OFF`.

 ## Status